 The Agency has a Section 457 pension plan fund through ICMA.
 All employees are eligible to participate by contributing a portion of their salary on a tax-deferred basis.
 In addition, the Agency can make contributions to the employee deferred accounts.
-Currently, two employees are participating.
-The Agency contribution was \$4,022 for 2019 and \$3,928 for 2018.
+Currently, one employee is participating.
+The Agency contribution was \$4,103 for 2020 and \$4,022 for 2019.